tcard/sgo/README.md

 // nil here.
 ```

-A function signature may have at the end of its return list a backslash `\` followed by a type (or a named return with a type), this type being a pointer, map, interface, or function.
+A function signature may have at the end of its return list a backslash `\` followed by a type (or a named return with a type), this type being a pointer, map, interface, channel, or function.
 (It will typically be the `error` interface.)

 When calling this function, the last returned value will be an optional.
 Only once proved, as defined above, that this optional is `nil` you will be able to use the rest of the returned values.
 (Hence the name "entangled", inspired by _quantum entanglement_, in which collapsing the wavefunction of a particle also causes a collapse in a separate particle that is entangled with it.)